Everything You Need to Know About VMPI

 Steps to Take After a VMPI Response

-Whether you submit a credit notice or a transaction inquiry response, there are certain steps to ensure there are no further issues involving this customer:
+You can submit a credit and refund the customer, or try to resolve the complaint by providing additional transaction data.
+Either way, there are certain steps you should follow to ensure there are no further issues involving this customer:

 - Refund the transaction, and make note of the refund in your CRM.